8 February 2026

 Salt and Light (Matthew 5:13-16)

-This gospel reading is given as part of the Sermon on the Mount, and challenges us to bring about change in the lives of others.
+This gospel reading is given as part of the Sermon on the Mount, and challenges us to live in a way that encourages change in the lives of others.

 Activities